-Whereas experience is valuable for developing both the recognition and skill dimensions underlying construal flexibility, dispositional traits can also contribute to its development through either recognition or skill.
-Drawing on self-regulation theory, three such characteristics are likely to have a profound role in shaping the development of construal flexibility: openness to experience and conscientiousness through the recognition dimension, and epistemic motivation through the skill dimension.
-For the former, traits that instill an openness toward regulating via different processing styles will increase executives' recognition of different construals.
+Whereas experience is valuable for developing both the recognition and skill dimensions underlying construal flexibility, dispositional traits can also contribute to construal flexibility's development through either recognition or skill.
+Drawing on self-regulation theory, we suggest that three such characteristics are likely to have a profound role in shaping the development of construal flexibility: through the recognition dimension, (1) openness to experience and (2) conscientiousness, and, through the skill dimension, (3) epistemic motivation.
+For the recognition dimension, traits that instill an openness toward regulating via different processing styles will increase executives' recognition of different construals.
 This is exemplified by openness to experience, a trait characterized by intellectual curiosity and a preference for variety, novelty, and change (Costa & McCrae, 1988).
-People high in openness are motivated to regulate their information processing by adopting different processing approaches (Busato, Prins, Elshout, & Hamaker, 1998), thereby increasing their recognition of the different approaches available to them when making decisions.
+People high in openness to experience are motivated to regulate their information processing by adopting different processing approaches (Busato, Prins, Elshout, & Hamaker, 1998), thereby increasing their recognition of the different approaches available to them when making decisions.
 Further, given their mindfulness and attentiveness to their present reality (Giluk, 2009), open-minded people are likely to have an accurate sense of their current cognitive state, including their current construal.
-As such, executives with greater openness to experience will develop greater recognition of highand low-level construals, thus building their construal flexibility.
+As such, executives with greater openness to experience will develop greater recognition of high- and low-level construals, thus building their construal flexibility.

-Conscientiousness, a trait comprised of industriousness and orderliness that is critical for self-regulation (Lanaj et al., 2012), also exposes people to different cognitive processing styles.
-Industriousness emphasizes high achievement strivings and planfulness, whereas orderliness emphasizes dependability, self-discipline, and fulfilling present obligations (DeYoung, Quilty, & Peterson, 2007).
-Notably, conscientiousness orients people to regulate their behavior around both desirable outcomes and temporally distant horizons reflective of a high-level construal, and concerns with feasibility and the present situation reflective of a low-level construal.
+Conscientiousness, a trait comprising industriousness and orderliness and critical for self-regulation (Lanaj et al., 2012), also exposes people to different cognitive processing styles.
+Industriousness emphasizes high-achievement strivings and planfulness, whereas orderliness emphasizes dependability, self-discipline, and fulfilling present obligations (DeYoung, Quilty, & Peterson, 2007).
+Notably, conscientiousness orients people toward regulating their behavior around desirable outcomes and temporally distant horizons reflecting a high-level construal, as well as concerns with feasibility and the present situation reflecting a low-level construal.
 Thus, executives high in conscientiousness are naturally comfortable with both high- and low-level construals, giving them greater recognition of the different cognitive processing styles available to them.
-Conscientiousness also facilitates the motivation to self-regulate because conscientious individuals are more attentive and disciplined regarding their internal states (Ahadi & Rothbart, 1994; Jensen-Campbell, Knack, Waldrip, & Campbell, 2007).
+Conscientiousness also facilitates the motivation to self-regulate, because conscientious individuals are more attentive and disciplined regarding their internal states (Ahadi & Rothbart, 1994; Jensen-Campbell, Knack, Waldrip, & Campbell, 2007).
 Thus, similar to openness, conscientiousness increases executives' recognition of their current construal and the construals available to them, thereby bolstering their construal flexibility.

-Proposition 2: Executives' a) openness to experience and b) conscientiousness develops the recognition dimension underlying construal flexibility.
+Proposition 2: Executives' (a) openness to experience and (b) conscientiousness develop the recognition dimension underlying construal flexibility.

 For the skill dimension, dispositional influences related to executives' attention to external cues signal the need for a particular construal.
-This is embodied by epistemic motivation (Kruglanski, 1989), which is a disposition closely tied to self-regulation, as those with high epistemic motivation seek to resolve discrepancies with the environment so as to achieve closure and structure (Förster, Higgins, & Werth, 2004; Kruglanski, 1990).
-As a result, they search more for diagnostic information and engage in more systematic processing of their environment (e.g., Van Kleef, Homan, Beersma, van Knippenberg, van Knippenberg, & Damen, 2009).
+This is embodied by epistemic motivation (Kruglanski, 1989), which is a disposition closely tied to self-regulation, since those with high epistemic motivation seek to resolve discrepancies with the environment so as to achieve closure and structure (Förster, Higgins, & Werth, 2004; Kruglanski, 1990).
+As a result, they search more for diagnostic information and engage in more systematic processing of their environment (e.g., Van Kleef et al., 2009).
 In contrast, those with low epistemic motivation adopt a heuristic processing style that is more heavily influenced by internal states (e.g., stereotypes and emotions) than environmental cues (Johnson & Steinman, 2009).
 Given the detailed attention they pay to their surroundings, executives with high epistemic motivation are better positioned to correctly detect changes in their environment and regulate discrepancies between internal states and external demands.
-This adeptness at identifying internal-external discrepancies enhances their focus on resolving those discrepancies

-(i.e., make construal shifts) and, thus, contributes to the skill needed for construal flexibility.
+This adeptness at identifying internal-external discrepancies enhances their focus on resolving those discrepancies (i.e., make construal shifts) and, thus, contributes to the skill needed for construal flexibility.